 Geometry UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite 'C-' (70%) or better in Algebra I or Algebra IB.
+Yes Credits 10 Credits/Year Prerequisite , A 'C-' (70%) or better in Algebra I or Algebra IB.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
 Course Description relationsh (explaining the natura The Geometry course will help the student to develop skills in logical reasoning and further understanding of spatial relationships.
 Topics include area, angles, polygons, congruence, similarity, right triangle trigonometry, circles, proof (explaining), and three-dimensional figures.
 Algebra is integrated throughout the course.
 This course is essential in the natural transition from the concrete skills of Algebra I to the greater emphasis on abstract reasoning required in higher level courses.

 Honors Geometry (Sophomore) UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement (UC and CSU do not grant honors credit for this course) NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite of the De 'A' (95%) in Algebra I or 'B' (85%) or better in Accelerated Algebra I or placement by test and the recommendation of the Department Chair.
-A TI-84 graphing calculator is mandatory for this course.
+Yes Credits 10 Credits/Year Prerequisite An 'A' (97%) or better in Algebra I or a 'B+' (87%) or better in both semesters of Accelerated Algebra I. A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description algebra sk geometry will be int Honors Geometry is a course designed to follow Accelerated Algebra I. Success requires strong arithmetic and algebra skills.
+Course Description algebra ski geometry will be intr Honors Geometry is a course designed to follow Accelerated Algebra I. Success requires strong arithmetic and algebra skills.
 The course includes all concepts taught in geometry plus elements of coordinate and transformational geometry that help to prepare the advanced student for future work in analytic geometry.
 Spherical geometry topics will be introduced.
 Algebra is integrated throughout the course.
 The course is essential in the natural transition from concrete skills of Algebra I to the greater emphasis on abstract reasoning required in higher level courses.

 Algebra IIA UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement NCAA Approved?
 Yes Credits 10 Credits/Year Prerequisite A 'C-' or better in Algebra I or Algebra IB.
 A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description strengther Algebra IIA Algebra IIA is a yearlong course designed to study the first semester of a standard Algebra 2 course, while strengthening foundational math concepts.
+Course Description strengther linear equations followed by Algebra IIA Algebra IIA is a yearlong course designed to study the first semester of a standard Algebra 2 course, while strengthening foundational math concepts.
+The topics include, but are not limited to, equations and inequalities, linear equations and functions, systems and matrices, quadratic functions, and polynomial functions.
 This course is followed by Algebra IIB.
 Algebra IIA and IIB fulfill one year of the UC/CSU "c" subject requirement.
 Students must complete the subsequent Algebra IIB course to meet UC/CU eligibility requirements.

 Algebra IIB UC/CSU Approved?
 Yes UC/CSU Area "C" Subject Requirement (1/2) NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite 'C-' (70%) or better in Algebra IIA and Geometry A TI-84 graphing calculator is mandatory for this course.
+Yes Credits 10 Credits/Year Prerequisite , A 'C-' (70%) or better in Algebra IIA and Geometry A TI-84 graphing calculator is mandatory for this course.
 No other types of graphing calculators are permitted.
-Course Description This course covers the second semester of a traditional Algebra II course in a full year.
-Algebra IIA and IIB fulfill one year of the UC/CSU "c" subject requirement.
+Course Description fundament exponentia and an intr This course covers the second semester of a traditional Algebra II course in a full year.
+This course strengthens fundamental algebra content.
+The topics include, but are not limited to, exponents and radical functions, exponential and logarithmic functions, rational functions, conics, probability and statistics, sequences and series, and an introduction to trigonometry and the unit circle.
+This Algebra IIA and IIB fulfill one year of the UC/CSU "c" subject requirement.